FerreolS/Signals-and-systems-m1-tpe/TDs/TD2.typ

     })

-    By calculating the terms, we find that $N ≈ 10$ terms are needed to capture at least 95% of the signal's power.
+    By calculating the terms, we find that $N = #Nk$ terms are needed to capture at least 95% of the signal's power.
   ]
 ]